Torrance Vandalism Lawyers Explain The Law & Your Defense

 - Spray painting the wall of a privately owned building

 While some of the above activities might not seem like a big deal, in the eyes of the prosecution, they are major offenses.
 The prosecution believes that vandalism is a big deal and that perpetrators should be punished according to the law.
 If you have been accused of vandalizing property, though, don’t give up.
 An experienced vandalism attorney may be able to build a strong defense on your behalf.

-At the Law Offices of Robert Ernenwein, we know what the prosecution looks at when building cases.
+At The Law Offices of Robert Ernenwein, PC., we know what the prosecution looks at when building cases.
 How do we know this information?
-Robert Ernenwein is a former Los Angeles prosecutor who understands how these cases are handled.
+Robert Ernenwein is a former Los Angeles Deputy District Attorney who understands how these cases are handled.
 As our client, we will apply this knowledge to your case to help you avoid jail time and a significant fine.